vbocan/IPFLang/article/IPFLang_CSI_Article.md

 ## Author Biography

-**Valer Bocan, PhD, CSSLP** is a Senior Software Engineer and IP Technology Researcher at Universitatea Politehnica Timisoara, Romania.
-His research interests include domain-specific languages, legal technology, and software standards.
-He holds a PhD in Computer Science and has contributed to multiple open-source projects in the IP management ecosystem.
-Contact: valer.bocan@upt.ro
+**Valer Bocan, PhD, CSSLP** is a lecturer and technology researcher at Politehnica University of Timișoara, Romania.
+He currently serves as director of the national project "Innovative Systems and Equipment for Implementing Authorized Measures under National Security Mandates”.
+With a background in software security, he holds a CSSLP (Certified Secure Software Lifecycle Professional) certification from ISC2 and a PhD in Computer Science.
+His research interests include information security, artificial intelligence, domain-specific languages, legal technology, and software standards.
+He has contributed to multiple open-source projects, including IPFees (an IP fee management system), QRNG Data Diode (quantum random number generation infrastructure), and Delta Forth (a Forth language implementation for .NET).

 ---